Predictive Analytics World for Financial Las Vegas 2019

 She started her career as a Performance Engineer at IBM building predictive models to inform business strategy.
 She worked on multiple projects focused on improving performance & efficiency.
 She earned recognition for innovation on Smarter Planet/IoT solutions and for her industry contributions defining resource efficiency metrics.
 Dr. Ortiz obtained her bachelor's degree from the University of Puerto Rico, master's from Texas A&M University, and Ph.
 D. in Computer Science from North Carolina State University.

-Zeydy Ortiz is speaker of the following session:
+Zeydy Ortiz is speaker of the following sessions:

 Andreas is working as a Quantitative Researcher at Goldman Sachs Quantitative Execution Services, with an emphasis in machine learning techniques for execution algorithms.
 Andreas has received a PhD in Information Engineering at the University of Cambridge, focusing on the interface of stochastic control theory and Bayesian machine learning, where he developed graph theoretic tools for predicting the shapes of the probability distributions to arise in the observable time-series due to the underlying non-linear stochastic interconnections.
 Andreas’ teaching experience included several engineering undergraduate courses, including Inference and Machine Learning, Linear Algebra, Probability, Control and Signal Processing.
 During his PhD, he has also worked at Informetis Europe as a Machine Learning Algorithm Engineer, developing efficient Bayesian inference techniques for smart electricity meter applications.
 Andreas also holds a BA and an MEng degree in Electrical and Information Sciences from Trinity College, University of Cambridge, during which he has received the G-Research and The Technology Partnership (TTP) awards, while his Master’s thesis was done in collaboration with British Cycling, developing a racing cyclist fitness predictor.